Head and Neck Cancers

 Staging and prognosis of head and neck cancers

-Tests show whether you have a head and neck cancer and whether it has spread.
+The tests help show whether you have a head and neck cancer and whether it has spread.
 Working out how far the cancer has spread is called staging.
-It helps your health care team recommend the best treatment for you.
+It helps your doctors recommend the best treatment for you.

 In Australia, the TNM system is the method most often used for staging head and neck cancers.
 TNM stands for tumour–nodes–metastasis.
 In this system, each letter is assigned a number to describe the cancer.